qwertie/loyc.net/_posts/2018-08-14-mostly-css-combo-boxes.md

   </select>
 ~~~

 But I was shocked to learn that the first kind doesn’t exist in HTML.
-Oh, there’s a thing called a `datalist`, but it doesn’t work right: users can’t view the entire list, and as you begin typing, items immediately start disappearing if they don’t start with the same string that the user typed.
+Oh, there’s a thing called a [`datalist`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/datalist), but it doesn’t work right: users can't click something to view the entire list, and as you begin typing, items immediately start disappearing if they don’t start with the same string that the user typed.

 But CSS is a styling tool of impressive power: [entire](https://medium.com/r/?url=http%3A%2F%2Fvictordarras.fr%2Fcssgame%2F) [video](https://medium.com/r/?url=https%3A%2F%2Fcodepen.io%2Felad2412%2Fpen%2FhBaqo) [games](https://medium.com/r/?url=https%3A%2F%2Fminocernota.com%2Farticles%2Fpure_css_game%2F) have been built out of CSS, HTML and a few picture files.
 (Great, I just lost half my audience.)